-The provider had procedures in place to report, record, analyse, and learn from significant events and incidents.
+The provider had procedures in place to report, record, analyse, and learn from significant events and incidents but no significant events had taken place at the practice.
 We discussed examples of significant events which could occur in dental practices and we were assured that should one occur it would be reported and analysed in order to learn from it, and improvements would be put in place to prevent re-occurrence.

 Staff had a good understanding of the Reporting of Injuries, Diseases, and Dangerous Occurrences Regulations 2013 and were aware of how and what to report.
-The provider had procedures in place to record and investigate accidents, and we saw examples of these in the accident book.
+The provider had procedures in place to record and investigate accidents, and we saw examples of these recorded in the accident book.